-August 8 is National Braiders Day, an opportunity for reflection, advocacy, education, and celebration of the cultural significance of hair braiding and the professionals who do it.
+August 8th is National Braiders Day, an opportunity for reflection, advocacy, education, and celebration of the cultural significance of hair braiding and the professionals working in the braiding industry.
 Hair braiding is more than a form of style, it is a culturally significant act with deep roots in many communities.
 Unfortunately, braiding and braiders are often not treated with the same respect others in the cosmetology fields receive and are burdened by overbearing regulation.
-EZBRAID is sponsoring National Braiders Day as a chance to recognize the thousands of braiders around the country for their talents, hard work, and contribution to our cultural heritage.
+EZBRAID is sponsoring National Braiders Day as a chance to recognize the thousands of braiders around the country for their talents, hard work, and contribution to their cultural heritage.

 HOW TO OBSERVE NATIONAL BRAIDERS DAY

-Visit a hair braider Professional hair braiders have had a long history in the U.S. but those who do it for a living have faced professional and regulatory hurdles.
-Show you support by having your hair braided professionally.
+Visit a hair braider.
+Professional hair braiders have had a long history in the U.S. but those who do it for a living have faced professional and regulatory hurdles.
+Show your support by having your hair braided professionally.

-Learn about the history of hair braiding As one of the most storied and diverse hairstyles on the planet, braiding transcends cultures and peoples and can be a cultural touchstone for many people.
+Learn about the history of hair braiding.
+As one of the most diverse hairstyles on the planet, braiding transcends cultures and peoples and can be a cultural touchstone for many people.
 Learn more about hair braiding to grasp just how important this hairstyle has been throughout the ages.

 WHY NATIONAL BRAIDERS DAY IS IMPORTANT